calendar-integration-extension/Calendar-Integration-Extension/README.md

 - [ ] Sign-in through Gmail to access the extension.
   - [x] Allow _only_ our group members to sign-in via their Gmail account.
   - [ ] Allow _anyone_ with a Gmail account to sign-in.
-- [ ] Retrieve events from user's Google Calendar account.
+- [ ] Retrieve and display events from user's Google Calendar account.
 - [x] Main menu interface.
 - [ ] Calendar and Events section.
   - [x] Add Month view.